bjornaa/ladim1/doc/source/ladim_at_imr.rst

 Using LADiM at IMR
 ==================

-This chapter is specific to the Isntitute of Marine Research (IMR) and shows how to use LADiM on computing resources available to us.
+This chapter is specific to the Institute of Marine Research (IMR) and shows how to use LADiM on computing resources available to us.

 LADiM at ``rhea``